admariner/first-bot-for-reddit/docs/README.md

 Here are some suggestions of how to enhance the bot capabilities:

-- [ ] Add ability automatically mark inbox messages read
+- [ ] Add ability to automatically mark inbox messages read
 - [ ] Add ability to see messages from specific user
-- [ ] Add ability to send private messages to self or a friend
+- [ ] Add ability to send private messages to a friend

 * * *